Keep used Styrofoam packaging out of the waste stream and make it into planters - they have more benefits than you would imagine.

 Sometimes, it's necessary to make a screen to hold the soil in place if the hole is too big to fill.

 So apart from being cute, what's the benefit of these kinds of planters?
-Being insulation, these great planters will not only hold a bit of moisture for the plants, but they insulate and protect the plants roots from cold temperatures.
+Being constructed out of what is essentially insulation, these great planters will not only hold a bit of moisture for the plants, but they insulate and protect the plants roots from cold temperatures.

 I've displayed plants in these up off the ground, on a table or plant shelf, which show no sign of damage after a winter there.